 ASSIGNMENTS: CHINA'S SILK ROAD

-I traveled on the Chinese part of the Silk Road in June 2007, a journey from Xian in the east to Kashgar, in the west.
+I traveled on the Chinese part of the Silk Road, a journey from Xian in the east to Kashgar, in the west.
 A journey of about 3200 kilometers (about 2000 miles) that took 3 weeks by train, bus, plane, 4x4.
 The journey to describe the life along the Silk Road in today’s China.

 The Silk Road got its name only in the 1870s by a German scholar but the trade-route, probably the greatest ever East-west trade route, was first traveled by ambassador Zhang Qian in the second century BC while on a mission from Emperor Wudi of the Han dynasty.